kaushiksamanta/url-shortener/README.md

 1) ~~Setting up Nginx as a load balancer and reverse proxy.~~

-2) LRU Caching strategy for top frequent url's using Redis.
+2) LFU Caching strategy for top frequent url's using Redis.

 3) ~~Setup the project for production ready.~~